-It becomes all the more difficult to hold the police personnel accountable for their misdeeds in areas affected by the problem of terrorism or other forms of organized violence.
-A number of states, like Punjab and J&K have witnessed considerable terrorist violence in the last few decades.
-In such areas, rule of fear reigns supreme and people do not come forward to give any support or cooperation to security agencies.
-The functioning of courts is affected badly and cases against terrorists if brought before the courts by the police do not get settled.
-The government in such situations invariably uses the opportunity provided by the accelerating fear of crime and violence to arm itself with repressive powers.
-It introduces 'black' laws, which enhance the powers of the police and curtail citizens' rights.
-The police get virtually a free hand and frequently commit violations of human rights.
-Complaints of human rights abuses received against police personnel from such areas often include arbitrary arrests, incommunicado detention, excessive use of force, disappearances, custodial violence and extrajudicial executions.
-The government generally overlooks complaints against security personnel on the ground that action taken in such cases will demoralize the police forces and weaken their resolve to crush organized violence with a heavy hand.
+It becomes all the more difficult to hold the police personnel accountable for their misdeeds committed in areas affected by the problem of terrorism or other forms of organized violence.
+A number of states, like Punjab and J&K witnessed considerable terrorist violence in the last few decades.
+In such areas, rule of fear reigned supreme and people did not come forward to give any support or cooperation to security_agencies.
+The functioning of courts was affected badly and cases against terrorists if brought before the courts by the police did not get settled.
+The government in such situations invariably used the opportunity provided by the accelerating fear of crime and violence to arm itself with repressive powers.
+It introduced 'black' laws, which enhanced the powers of the police and curtail citizens' rights.
+The police got virtually a free hand and frequently committed violations of human rights.
+Complaints of human rights abuses received against police personnel from such areas often included arbitrary arrests, incommunicado detention, excessive use of force, disappearances, custodial violence and extra-judicial executions.
+The government generally overlooked complaints against security personnel on the ground that action taken in such cases would demoralise the police forces and weaken their resolve to crush organised violence with a heavy hand.
 This has happened in several areas.
 For example, in Punjab, gross violations of human rights during the hey-days of terrorism were overlooked by the State and to some extent even by the public.
-However, once normalcy and peace retuned, the civil society groups became active and started demanding that police personnel be held accountable for all the wrongs they did during the earlier days.
-The Times of India in September 1997 cited figures from the Union Home Ministry stating that 123 police officials were facing trial for using illegal methods against terrorists.
-In addition, 2,555 petitions had been filed against Punjab police officers by individuals and human rights organisations.
-The grievance of the police was that no one came forward to support or assist them during those difficult times when they and their families had to bear the brunt of terrorist onslaught.
-As many as 1500 policemen lost their lives while fighting terrorists during the five-year period 1988-1992 in Punjab21; but once the problem was over, mainly due to police efforts and sacrifices, they were being asked to account for the methods they used.